The-E/GinUI/README.md

 6. Setup
 A Visual Studio Installer project that builds the installer

+### Coding Style
+This project uses ReSharper style throughout.
+Private variables and fields should always be lowercase and preceded by an underscore, i.e. `private int _someint;` Wherever possible, use `var` instead of an explicit type.
+Brace style is Allman.

 ### Subproject-specific notes
 #### GinClientApp
 The GinClientApp is a Windows Forms-based client.
 By default, the only UI displayed is the notification area icon created through the GinApplicationContext class.
 To achieve a more modern look, the MetroModernUI is used.